-At present, Mangan does not hold all the surface rights to the Chvaletice Manganese Project area, which are considered as those lands of original ground elevation surrounding, and those parcels of original ground underlying and immediately surrounding, the three tailings deposits which comprise the Chvaletice Manganese Project.
-To date, Mangan has received the consent to conduct exploration activities and to access the site from the landowners whose surface properties underlie the tailings.
+To date, the Company has received the consent to conduct exploration activities and to access the site from all the landowners whose surface properties underlie the tailings, and has negotiated the acquisition of the surface rights with all but one remaining landowner whose land underlies approximately 15% of the Chvaletice tailings piles, including:

-On June 6, 2022, the Company and the Municipality of Chvaletice, being one of the landowners whose land underlies a portion of the Chvaletice tailings piles, signed a land access agreement via rental of the land to the Company until the earlier of a 40-year period or upon remediation of the land.
-The annual rental is 7.46 million Czech Koruna (approximately \$420,000), adjusted for inflation based on the average annual Czech consumer price index for the 12 months of the previous calendar year.
-The land rental agreement is effective July 1, 2022 and the first rental payment of 3.7 million Czech Koruna (\$204,000) was made on July 28, 2022.

-On June 7, 2022, the Company also signed an agreement with a private landowner to acquire 78,437m2 in total consisting of several land parcels adjacent to the tailings area that provide additional room and flexibility for the Chvaletice residue storage facility layout.
-The total cost of the land is 54,327,751 Czech Koruna (approximately \$3.0 million).
+- a) On June 6, 2022, the Company and the Municipality of Chvaletice, being one of the landowners whose land underlies a portion of the Chvaletice tailings piles, signed a land access agreement via rental of the land to the Company until the earlier of a 40-year period or upon remediation of the land.
+The annual rental is CZK\$ 7.46 million (approximately \$420,000), adjusted for inflation based on the average annual Czech consumer price index for the 12 months of the previous calendar year.
+The land rental agreement is effective July 1, 2022. - b) On June 7, 2022, the Company signed an agreement with a private landowner to acquire 78,437m2 in total consisting of several land parcels adjacent to the tailings area that provide additional room and flexibility for the Chvaletice residue storage facility layout.
+The total cost of the land is CZK\$ 54,327,751 (approximately \$3.0 million).
 The first instalment of \$516,452 was paid on June 22, 2022.
-The remaining amount will be paid in two instalments of approximately \$516,000 and \$1,918,000 in January 2023 and 2024, respectively.
+The second instalment of \$570,824 was paid in January 2023 and the remaining amount of approximately \$2 million is scheduled to be paid in January 2024. - c) On October 30, 2023, the Company signed the ČEZ Lease Agreement granting it access to approximately 60% of the reserves in the Project's tailings area, including for mining infrastructure and tailings transportation.
+Together with the land access agreement with the Municipality of Chvaletice, the ČEZ Lease Agreement secures access to approximately 85% of the total reserves of the Chvaletice Manganese Project.
+Pursuant to the ČEZ Lease Agreement, land access has been granted for the life of the Chvaletice Manganese Project and during the subsequent period in which reclamation and revitalization of the premises is to take place, in return for a royalty on the Project's gross sales.
+During the period in which Chvaletice Manganese Project is expected to have project finance debt (the "Debt Period"), estimated to be seven years, the royalty will operate on a sliding scale from 0.2% to 1.8%, dependent on the average prices received for the Chvaletice Manganese Project's high-purity manganese products.
+Post the Debt Period, the royalty will be 1.8% of gross sales.
+Additionally, the ČEZ Lease Agreement also requires the Company to pay, commencing in 2027, a Minimum Rent of CZK 625,000 per calendar quarter (approximately \$37,000), adjusted annually commencing in 2028, based on inflation during the immediately preceding year.

-The Company continues to negotiate the acquisition of the balance of the surface rights with the remaining two landowners whose land underlies the Chvaletice tailings piles; However, there is no assurance that access to the remaining areas will be secured by the Company.
-See "Risk Factors - Risks Relating to the Business of the Company and Industry-related Risks - Rights to use the Surface of the Company's Mineral Properties are not Guaranteed".
+The Company continues to negotiate the acquisition of the balance of the surface rights with the remaining landowner.
+However, there is no assurance that access to the remaining area will be secured by the Company.
+See "Risk Factors - Risks Relating to the Business of the Company and Industryrelated Risks - Rights to use the Surface of the Company's Mineral Properties are not Guaranteed".

-Mangan has, however, entered into several agreements to acquire all the land intended for its ultra-high purity processing plant.
+Mangan has also entered into several agreements to acquire all the land intended for its ultra-high purity processing plant.
 These include the following: